pfdubois/BridgeBidding/source/NoTrump.rst

 pass and wait for the suit to be shown, or just bid normally.
 Generally delayed action, when you could have taken immediate action, shows strength.

-There is also a school of thought that says to play your runout even if the double is conventional; if responder's hand is not strong, the other opponent's may be.
-This is especially tenable with the more elaborate runout schemes.

 If responder initially passes, and the opponents bid a suit or suits, responder's double is penalty-oriented.

-For a wide variety of advanced runout schemes see :ref:`Advanced Runouts <AdvancedRunouts>`.
+For a wide variety of runout schemes see :ref:`Advanced Runouts <AdvancedRunouts>`.

 .. index:: Unusual notrump